This website uses cookies

 1. Dimensions of the Package

 This one’s pretty straightforward: the bigger the package, the more it’s going to cost to ship.
-Most shipping carriers use a pricing method known as dimensional weight to calculate the rates they offer.
-This is calculated by multiplying the length, height, and the width of the package.
+Most shipping carriers calculate their rates using dimensional weight, which is calculated by multiplying the package’s length, height, and width.

-A standard divisor is then used for dividing the figure above.
-Almost all companies like FedEx, UPS, and DHL will give you a quote based on whichever is larger: the dimensional weight or the actual weight of the package.
+A standard divisor is then used to divide the package’s dimensions which I mentioned earlier.
+Almost all companies like FedEx, UPS, and DHL will give you a quote based on the size of the package, whichever is larger: the dimensional weight or the actual weight of the package.

 2. Weight of the Package

 Then you have the package weight.
-If the weight of the package is higher than the dimensional weight, you will be charged this amount.
+If the package weight is higher than the dimensional weight, you will be charged this amount.
 No further calculations are required.

 3. Destination